rafaelmnatali/cloudformation/README.md

 Look for the following repositories for final versions:

-codecommit - interactions with AWS CodeCommit openvpn - install and configure an EC2 instance with OpenVPN community edition.
+* codecommit - interactions with AWS CodeCommit
+* openvpn - install and configure an EC2 instance with OpenVPN community edition.
+* dynamodb-table-ondemand - create a DynamoDB table with On-Demand capacity instead of Provisioned capacity